Adolescent development and participation

 Girls drop out before completing secondary education due to household responsibilities, marriage, child labour, limited relevance of education for employment and employability, distance to school and/or lack of sanitation facilities at the school.
 Menstruation disrupts the lives of girls in ways that are unimaginable in many countries.

-Babies born from an adolescent mother are at an increased risk of being stunted in early childhood.
+Babies born to an adolescent mother are at an increased risk of being stunted in early childhood.
 This further leads to cognitive and physical deficits in young children and reduces productivity in adults.

-Critical game changers in leveraging the potential of adolescents in India include postponing marriage, improving the health and nutritional status of adolescent girls, generating better education, skill development, work and citizenship opportunities for adolescent girls and boys.
+Critical game changers in leveraging the potential of adolescents in India include postponing marriage, improving the health and nutritional status of adolescent girls, enhancing education, skill development, and work and citizenship opportunities for both adolescent girls and boys.

 The solution